swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

   /// Creates an anchor from a string literal.
   ///
-  /// Precondition: the literal is non-empty and forms a
+  /// Precondition: the literal is non-empty, contains no `NUL`,
-  /// valid anchor.
+  /// and forms a valid anchor.
   public init(stringLiteral: String)

   /// Creates an anchor from a string.
   ///
-  /// Returns `nil` if `string` is empty or is not a valid anchor. public init?(_ string: String)
+  /// Returns `nil` if `string` is empty, contains `NUL`, or is
+  /// not a valid anchor.
+  public init?(_ string: String)
 }